Working Group on the Future of Work

 - Janine Berg, International Labour Organization (Switzerland)

-- Arisa Ema, University of Tokyo, RIKEN Center for Advanced Intelligence Project (Japan)
+- Arisa Ema, University of Tokyo (Japan)

 - Jenny Grensman, Sveriges ingenjörer/The Swedish Association of Graduate Engineers (Sweden)

-- Yuko Harayama, RIKEN (Japan)
+- Yuko Harayama, Tohoku University (Japan)

 - Rina Joosten, Seedlink Technologies (Netherlands)